obrhubr/obrhubr.github.io/_posts/2024-05-26-nyt-connections.md

 ---
 layout: page
-title: "Making a German version of the NYT puzzle “Connections”"
+title: "Learning how to make great Puzzles by Cloning the NYT Puzzle “Connections”"

 time: 7 minute
 published: 2024-05-26

 tags: Programming Puzzle Data Driven
 permalink: nyt-connections
-image: assets/nyt-connections/preview.svg
+image: assets/nyt-connections/preview.png
 favicon: nyt-connections/favicon.png
 excerpt: "I created a clone of the NYT Connections game in german: Verbindungen.
 A short taste of fame on Reddit allows me to evaluate user’s attempts at solving the puzzles.
 But what makes a puzzle great and could we try to generate them automatically?"